kaukas/crystal-cassandra/README.md

-# Crystal DB API support for Cassandra
+# Crystal DB API for Cassandra

-WIP!
-Don't use it yet!
+A Crystal wrapper around the [DataStax C/C++ Driver][].
+It conforms to the [crystal-db][] API.

+## Status

+This is a personal project to create something meaningful while learning Crystal.
+There are no guarantees about future development, maintenance, or support.
+That said, if you need to use Crystal to query Cassandra you could do worse than use this library as a starting point.
+YMMV.

 ## Installation

+Please make sure you have [installed the DataStax C/C++ Driver](https://datastax.github.io/cpp-driver/topics/building/).
+You can use "development" packages if they are available or build from source.

-Add this to your application's `shard.yml`:
+Then add this to your application's `shard.yml`:

 ```yaml
 dependencies: